elisio42/medical_appointment/README.md

 # Medical Appointment Scheduling System 🏥📅

 Welcome to the Medical Appointment Scheduling System!
-This system allows patients to schedule, manage, and track their medical appointments easily and efficiently.
+This platform is designed to simplify the scheduling, management, and tracking of medical appointments for both patients and administrators.

 ## Features ✨

-👉 Register as a Patient: Users can sign up and create a personal profile as a patient.
+- **Patient Registration**: Create and manage your personal profile with ease.

-👉 Book a New Appointment with Doctor: Patients can schedule appointments with doctors at their convenience and can book multiple appointments.
+- **Book New Appointments**: Schedule and manage appointments with doctors at your convenience.
+You can book multiple appointments.

-👉 Manage Appointments on Admin Side: Administrators can efficiently view and handle all scheduled appointments.
+- **Admin Management**: Administrators can view, confirm, and manage all appointments efficiently.

-👉 Confirm/Schedule Appointment from Admin Side: Admins can confirm and set appointment times to ensure they are properly scheduled.
+- **Appointment Confirmation**: Admins can confirm and set appointment times, ensuring accurate scheduling.

-👉 Cancel Appointment from Admin Side: Administrators have the ability to cancel any appointment as needed.
+- **Appointment Cancellation**: Easily cancel any appointment as needed from the admin side.

-👉 Send SMS on Appointment Confirmation: Patients receive SMS notifications to confirm their appointment details.
+- **SMS Notifications**: Receive SMS notifications to confirm your appointment details.

-👉 Complete Responsiveness: The application works seamlessly on all device types and screen sizes.
+- **Responsive Design**: Enjoy seamless access across all device types and screen sizes.

-👉 File Upload Using Appwrite Storage: Users can upload and store files securely within the app using Appwrite storage services.
+- **File Upload**: Securely upload and store files using Appwrite storage services.

-👉 Manage and Track Application Performance Using Sentry: The application uses Sentry to monitor and track its performance and detect any errors.
+- **Performance Monitoring**: Track application performance and detect errors with Sentry.

 ## Getting Started 🚀

 ### Prerequisites

-- **Node.js**: Ensure you have Node.js installed.
-You can download it from [nodejs.org](https://nodejs.org/).
+- **Node.js**: Ensure Node.js is installed.
+Download it from [nodejs.org](https://nodejs.org/).
 - **Database**: Appwrite.

 ### Installation

-1. **Clone the repository**:
+1. **Clone the Repository**:

    ```bash
    git clone https://github.com/elisio42/medical_appointment.git
    ```

-2. **Navigate to the project directory**:
+2. **Navigate to the Project Directory**:

    ```bash
    cd medical_appointment
    ```

-3. **Install dependencies**:
+3. **Install Dependencies**:

    ```bash
    npm install
    ```

-4. **Run the application**:
+4. **Run the Application**:

    ```bash
    npm run dev